carvalho28/Trabalho-de-Labs-de-Programa-o/Project/page.md

 * Guilherme Barata Nº 45779;
 * João Marques Nº 45722.

-It consists of functions around a vector that the user is prompt to input.
+The program consists of functions around a vector that the user is prompt to input.

 ### Installation
 ```bash